 To find out more about Tier 1, click here.

 In completing the application form you will have to select items from a reference priced list of eligible items available here.

-Please note that Tranche 1 of Tier 2 will close for applications on 10 March 2017
+Please note that Tranche 1 of Tier 2 closed for applications on 10 March 2017

 The focus of Tier 2 is on larger scale investment to encourage a step change in the agriculture and horticulture sectors, and to drive transformational investment in future proofed, fit for purpose, modern infrastructure and equipment, guided by a robust business planning process within assisted farms.

 Tier 2 is for projects costing from £30,000 - unlimited (with £250,000 maximum grant) and is primarily for construction projects and the purchase of higher value equipment linked to the needs in the farmer’s business plan.